paltaie/olympics-shop/README.md

 olympics-shop
 =============

-Olympics shop: for that quad-annual headache you get when you need to establish a Java EE olympics shop
+Olympics shop: for that quadrennial headache you get when you need to establish a Java EE olympics shop

 # Building
 Simply run `mvn clean install` at the top level of the project, which will build all components